Information About Title One Program

 The Division of Title I Programs website has important information for parents in Title I schools.
 The website contains information about the Every Student Succeeds Act (ESSA) of 2015, the Title I program in Montgomery County Public Schools, and links to county, state, and federal websites.

-If you have comments or suggestions about the Title I website, please call Mrs. Rebecca A. Dougherty at 301-230-0660.
+If you have comments or suggestions about the Title I website, please call Mrs. Catherine F. Moy at 240-740-4586.

 Kemp Mill Elementary School Title I Parent Newsletter